Temple of Venus Genetrix: Adornment

-Items found inside the Temple include a statue of Venus by Arcesilas as well as statues of Julius Caesar.
-Numerous Greek paintings by Timomachus of Ajax and Medea, six collections of engraved gems, a breastplate decorated with pearls from Britannia, and a controversial golden statue of Cleopatra as the goddess Isis once filled the Temple.
+Items deposited inside the Temple included a statue of Venus Genetrix by Arcesilaus as well as statues of Julius Caesar.
+Numerous Greek paintings by Timomachus of Ajax and Medea, six collections of engraved gems, a breastplate decorated with pearls from Britannia, and a controversial golden statue of Queen Cleopatra as the goddess Isis once filled the Temple.

 The Temple was styled in Corinthian order.
 This included carved mouldings, capitals, and entablature.
 One of the mouldings, the cyma moulding, has carved dolphins, shells, and tridents.
-These particular symbols refer to Venus and the sea.
+These refer to Venus and the sea.

-There were three fountain basins: one at the front of the facade and one on either corner of the Temple.
+There were three fountain basins: one at the front of the façade and one on either corner of the Temple.